libretime/libretime/docs/manual/preparing-the-server/index.md

 Disable desktop and other sounds
 --------------------------------

-If you are installing Airtime on a desktop computer, make sure you disable or remove any programs that could send unintended audio to a sound card you are using for broadcast output.
+If you are installing Libretime on a desktop computer, make sure you disable or remove any programs that could send unintended audio to a sound card you are using for broadcast output.
 This includes alert sounds which play when the computer is ready for use, or when a user logs in.
 On Ubuntu, these sounds are configured using *System -&gt; Preferences -&gt; Sound* on the main desktop menu.
 (This configuration tool only works when the PulseAudio sound server is installed).

 You may prefer to remove all system sound files from the computer, in case they could be played unintentionally via the sound card.
 For example, on Ubuntu you may wish to remove the **ubuntu-sounds** package, with the following command: